wp-plugins/twitget/readme.txt

 {$favorite_link} - returns URL of favorite link {$tweet_link} - returns URL of tweet`

-Outside a loop you can use the following:
+Outside a loop or inside a loop you can use the following:

 `{$profile_image} - the url to the profile image of the user {$user_real_name} - the real name of the user